StiviiK/oidc-forward-auth/README.md

 See more in the [Examples](#Examples) section.

 # Examples
-Following examples are currently avaiable:
+Following examples are currently available:
     - [Google Authentication](./examples/google.md)

 # Future Features
 - Refresh Token support
-- Add option to only allow Users with verfied Mails
+- Add option to only allow Users with verfied mails
-- Add Mail whitelist, also domain based
+- Add mail whitelist
+- _Your Idea here_

 # Cookie Domains
 You can supply a comma separated list of cookie domains, if the host of the original request is a subdomain of any given cookie domain, the authentication cookie will set with the given domain.